In Philippians 2 I was reading about how our Lord Jesus humbled Himself to the death of the cross, so God highly exalted Him.

 In the death of Christ, the lion roared.
 The lion roared, as if he had gotten the victory.

 But through the very thing that he thought had gained him the victory-—the bloody death of Christ—he was trounced.
 And then the triumphant resurrection of Christ, which delivered the death blow to that lion.

 In the suffering of Christians, that lion roars.
 Always looking for some victory, trying to devour some believer—even in his death throes.
 But ultimately he will be forever defeated, in the very thing in which he thinks to gain the victory, as suffering believers resist him steadfast in the faith.
-Even in suffering, the work of God is accomplished.
+Even in the middle of that suffering, the work of God is accomplished.